At a Glance: Top AR-15 rifles for under $1000 in 2020

 |Ruger AR-556||View Latest Price|

-The AR-15 is not only one of the most popular firearms in American but also one of the most prolifically manufactured firearmsin the world, with many manufacturers to choose from.
-That makes it extremely difficult for a buyer to decide which AR-15 to buy. to complicate things even further, there is a vast offering of accessories with which to personalize your AR-15.
+The AR-15 is not only one of the most popular firearms in American but also one of the most prolifically manufactured firearms in the world, with many manufacturers to choose from.
+That makes it extremely difficult for a buyer to decide which AR-15 to buy.
+To complicate things even further, there is a vast offering of accessories with which to personalize and upgrade your AR-15.

-In this review, we will look at several AR-15 rifles which can be bought for less than $1000 to help you select the best weapon for your unique needs.
-We will highlight the different specifications of the selected AR-15 rifles and the pros and cons of each rifle to help you make an informed choice.
+In this review, I looked at several AR-15 rifles that can be bought for less than $1000 to help you select the best weapon for your unique needs.
+We will highlight the different specifications of the best AR-15 rifles and the pros and cons of each rifle to help you make an informed choice.

 This option is best for newcomers and anyone with a smaller budget.
 This is a high-quality rifle at an affordable price that will do everything you want from it.
 Beginners will find the rifle easy to shoot.